diviyah/NLP_Article_Classification_Problem_RNN_Bidirectional_Model/README.md

 ![model](https://user-images.githubusercontent.com/105897390/175364512-6bfeea7e-e160-43d2-b1a2-c5be6f72657b.png)

-*Last but not least, the image depicts out model's architecture."
+*Last but not least, the image depicts out model's architecture.*